oemof/heat-pump-tutorial/_sources/index.md

-# oemof Workshop at the OSMSES 2023
+# oemof Workshop on Modeling Heat Pumps

 Welcome to the documentation of the oemof session at the 2nd International workshop on "Open Source Modelling and Simulation of Energy Systems".